Veteran Support at UNI

-Thank You for visiting the Military and Veteran Services Webpage at UNI.
-We are a Military Friendly school who provides a comprehensive approach to facilitating continuing education opportunities to our nation's active duty, reserves, veterans, and military dependents.
-Military and Veteran Services helps with tangible support programs (internal and external) which provide logistical and financial support services or referrals to minimize stress.
+Military & Veteran Student Services helps with tangible support programs (internal and external) that provide logistical and financial support services or referrals to minimize stress.

 VA Certifying Officers

-Student Accessibility Services (SAS) views disabilities as an integral part of the rich diversity at the University of Northern Iowa.
-To that end, we work collaboratively with students, faculty, and staff to create an accessible educational environment for students.
+Student Accessibility Services views disabilities as an integral part of the rich diversity at the University of Northern Iowa.
+To that end, we work collaboratively with students, faculty and staff to create an accessible educational environment for students.
 We do this by:

 - Acknowledging disability as an aspect of human diversity;